JohnTong12/Power_Bi_DASHBORDS/README.md

-## Introduction

-This dashboard was created for **Job Seekers, Job Transitioners, and Job Swappers** to solve a common problem: information about the data job market is scattered and hard to grasp.
-Using a *real-world dataset of 2024 data science job postings* (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.

-## Skills Showcased
+## Overview

+This dashboard was built for **job seekers, career changers, and professionals** exploring new opportunities in data-related fields.

+**It tackles a common problem:** information about data jobs is scattered and difficult to understand.

+By bringing everything together in one place, this dashboard makes it easy to explore trends, salaries, and job locations in the data science job market.

+What I Did 🚀
-- **⚙️ Data Transformation (ETL) with Power Query:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
+⚙️ Data Cleaning with Power Query

+Cleaned and prepared data by addressing blanks, correcting data types, and creating new columns for enhanced analysis.

--   **🧮 Implicit Measures:** Formulated measures to derive key insights and KPIs like `Median Yearly Salary` and `Job Count`.
--   **📊 Core Charts:** Utilized **Column, Bar, Line,** and **Area Charts** to compare job counts and track trends over time.
--   **🗺️ Geospatial Analysis:** Leveraged **Map Charts** to visualize the global distribution of jobs.
--   **🔢 KPI Indicators & Tables:** Used **Cards** to display key metrics and **Tables** to provide granular, sortable data.
--   **🎨 Dashboard Design:** Designed an intuitive and visually appealing layout, exploring both common and uncommon chart types to best tell the data story.
--   **🖱️ Interactive Reporting:**
-    -   **Slicers:** To dynamically filter the report by Job Title.
+🧮 Key Measures

+Calculated critical insights, including:
+Median Yearly Salary: To understand salary trends.
+Total Job Count: To quantify job opportunities.

+📈 Charts Used

+Incorporated various chart types for comprehensive trend analysis:
+Column Charts: For comparing categorical data.
+Bar Charts: For visualizing job counts and comparisons.
+Line Charts: To display trends over time.
+Area Charts: To highlight cumulative data patterns.

+🗺️ Map Visualization

+Utilized Map Charts to geographically represent job locations worldwide.

+🔢 KPIs and Tables

+Displayed key performance indicators using Cards for quick insights.
+Included Tables for detailed data presentation, supporting sorting and filtering capabilities.

+🎨 Dashboard Design

+Designed a user-friendly and visually appealing dashboard:
+Balanced common and creative chart types.
+Ensured a clean and intuitive layout for ease of use.

+🖱️ Interactivity

+Enhanced user experience with interactive features:
+Slicers: Enabled filtering by job title.
-    -   **Buttons & Bookmarks:** To create a seamless navigation experience.
+Buttons & Bookmarks: Facilitated seamless navigation between dashboard pages.
-    -   **Drill-Through:** To navigate from a high-level summary to a contextual, detailed view.
+Drill-Through: Allowed users to navigate from high-level summaries to detailed job insights.

 ## Dashboard Overview